huggingface/blog/leaderboard-bigcodebench.md

 <gradio-app theme_mode="light" space="bigcode/bigcodebench-leaderboard"></gradio-app>

 Interestingly, we observe that instruction-tuned LLMs like GPT-4 can omit essential import statements in the long prompts of BigCodeBench-Complete, leading to task failures due to missing modules and constants.
-This behavior, called "model laziness," is discussed in the [community](https://community.openai.com/t/why-i-think-gpt-is-now-lazy/534332).
+This behavior, called "model laziness", is discussed in the [community](https://community.openai.com/t/why-i-think-gpt-is-now-lazy/534332).

 <u>Compared to human performance, LLMs perform significantly lower on BigCodeBench-Complete and even lower on BigCodeBench-Instruct.</u> The best model (GPT-4o) achieves a calibrated Pass@1 of 61.1% on BigCodeBench-Complete and 51.1% on BigCodeBench-Instruct.
 Additionally, there is a notable performance gap between closed and open LLMs.